alfarodeprado/bo-ena/README.md

 ## Usage

 If running on the HPC, all you need to set is the configuration file, in which you will find all necessary configuration settings, like designated paths and parameters.
-Then, simply editing `hpc.sh` with the option that you want (either `biosamples`, `analysis`, or `runs`) will run the proper script.
+Then, simply editing the variable `ena_object` inside `hpc.sh` with the option that you want (either `biosamples`, `analysis`, or `runs`) will run the proper script.

-A typical command will look like this (once you are in the proper root directory):
+A typical command will look like this (once you are in the project's root directory):
+`$sbatch hpc.sh`
+or if not using slurm:
-`bash hpc.sh` or `./hpc.sh`.
+`$bash hpc.sh` or `./hpc.sh`.

+### If not running on the HPC

 Each script can still be run independently, given that either the proper dependencies are available, or that `set_env.py` is run.

-If not running on the HPC:

 - The configuration file should be filled, and in case any argument is left empty, the scripts will read the arguments passed when called.
 Then if missing also, the default values will be used as input.